ricardotealdi/ricque/README.md

 Ricque is a generator of ruby applications with bootstrap similar to [Rails]' bootstrap.

+**The generated app does not have the ricque gem as a dependency.**

 To generate a new application, you should run the following command on your
 terminal: